wfehr/djangocms-stories/README.rst

 power of django CMS placeholders.

-djangocms-stories is inspired by `Nephila's <https://github.com/nephila>`_ excellent `djangocms-blog <https://github.com/nephila/djangocms-blog>`_, but has been aligned with django CMS's new philosophy since version 4: "The design philosophy of django CMS is to solve something complex with many simple things."
+djangocms-stories is inspired by `Nephila's <https://github.com/nephila>`_ excellent `djangocms-blog <https://github.com/nephila/djangocms-blog>`_, with the intent to bring to align it with django CMS's new philosophy since version 4: "The design philosophy of django CMS is to solve something complex with many simple things."
 This means djangocms-stories focuses on core features and separates out features that can be shared between django CMS apps.

 djangocms-stories provides a lean foundation for storytelling that can be composed with other specialized django CMS applications.

+********
+Features
+********

+* Frontend editing using django CMS frontend editor
+* Placeholder content editing
+* Optional simpler TextField-based content editing
+* Multilingual support using django-parler
+* Multisite (posts can be visible in one or more Django sites on the same project)
+* Per-Apphook configuration
+* Configurable permalinks
+* Configurable user navigation
+* Per-Apphook freely designable templates set
+* Django sitemap framework
+* django CMS Wizard integration

 ************
 Installation